Architecture Modes

 FrontendReact + Vite + TanStack Router (embedded via go:embed)

-Shared typesInline in frontend/src/ (no packages/shared)
+Shared typesMirrored into frontend/src/shared/ (no packages/shared)

 DeploymentUpload one binary + .env file